blead/appswhat/README.md

 # AppsWhat

 ## [Client](client)
-- Web-based chat client. (default dev server port: 9000)
+- Web-based chat client. (default port: 1138, dev server port: 9000)

 ## [Load Balancer](load-balancer)
 - Monitors the status of each server and responds to client requests with the least populated server. (default port: 8008)